siliconsagenerd/My_Habit_Tracker_App/README.md

     ```

 2.  **Navigating the CLI:**
     The application will launch an interactive menu.
-Use the **arrow keys** to highlight an option and **Enter** to select it. [cite: 1]
+Use the **arrow keys** to highlight an option and **Enter** to select it.

-    * **Create a New Habit**:
-        * Select "Create a New Habit". [cite: 1]
-        * Follow prompts to enter the habit's name, a brief description, and choose its periodicity (Daily/Weekly). [cite: 1]
+    * **Create a New Habit**: Follow prompts to enter the habit's name, a brief description, and choose its periodicity (Daily/Weekly).
-    * **Increment Habit (Log Completion)**:
-        * Select "Increment Habit". [cite: 1]
-        * Choose the habit you've completed.
-This records a completion for the current time and updates streak calculations. [cite: 1]
+    * **Increment Habit (Log Completion)**: Choose a habit you've completed.
+This records a completion for the current time and updates streak calculations.
-    * **Reset Habit**:
-        * Select "Reset Habit". [cite: 1]
-        * Choose a habit to clear all its recorded completions.
-This will reset its streaks to zero. [cite: 1]
+    * **Reset Habit**: Choose a habit to clear all its recorded completions.
+This will reset its streaks to zero.
-    * **Analyse Habits**:
-        * Select "Analyse Habits". [cite: 1]
-        * A sub-menu provides various analysis options, including listing habits, filtering by periodicity, and viewing specific streak data. [cite: 1]
+    * **Analyse Habits**: A sub-menu provides various analysis options, including listing habits, filtering by periodicity, and viewing specific streak data.
-    * **Delete Habit**:
-        * Select "Delete Habit". [cite: 1]
-        * Choose a habit to remove it and all its associated data from the database. [cite: 1]
+    * **Delete Habit**: Choose a habit to remove it and all its associated data from the database.
-    * **Exit**:
-        * Select "Exit" to close the application. [cite: 1]
+    * **Exit**: Close the application.

 ---

 ## 6. Predefined Example Habits

-The `preload_db.py` script populates the database with the following example habits to showcase functionality: [cite: 1]
+The `preload_db.py` script populates the database with the following example habits to showcase functionality:

-* Study Daily (Daily) [cite: 1]
+* Study Daily (Daily)
-* Read Daily (Daily) [cite: 1]
+* Read Daily (Daily)
 * Daily Workout (Daily)
-* Weekly Project Review (Weekly) [cite: 1]
+* Weekly Project Review (Weekly)
 * Grocery Shopping (Weekly)

-*(Note: The exact names and types loaded by your `preload_db.py` from the last code iteration were "Study Daily", "Read Daily", "Daily Workout", "Weekly Project Review", "Plan Week Ahead" - adjust this list if your `preload_db.py` uses different names like "gaming" or "laundry" as per your original README.
-The example above is from the last code I provided.)*

 ---

 ## 7. Testing the Application

-Automated unit tests are provided to ensure the reliability of core functionalities, especially habit creation, incrementing, and streak calculations.
+Automated unit tests are provided to ensure the reliability of core functionalities.
 The tests utilize the `pytest` framework and `freezegun` for consistent time-based testing.

 **Running Tests:**